Learn how to become a professional bricklayer and work towards a career in the fast-growing construction industry.

 Level 1: Employment opportunities as a trainee bricklayer/improver.
 Further vocational training and assessment leading to NVQ Level 2.

-Level 2: Further vocational training and assessment leading to a Bricklaying Diploma Level 3.
+Level 2: Further vocational training and assessment through a Bricklaying Apprenticeship at Level 3 or employment.

 All students aged 16-18 on the first day of their course will have their course fully-funded by the government.